itscomputers/itscomputers.github.io/_entries/archimedes-cattle-problem.md

 | $$ 42Y = 13w + 13W $$ |

 This is an underdetermined system, so there are infinitely many integer solutions.
-A solution can be find either using algebraic manipulations or by reducing the following matrix to its reduced-row-echelon form.
+A solution can be found either using algebraic manipulations or by reducing the following matrix to its reduced-row-echelon form.

 {% highlight ruby %}